containers/podman/docs/source/markdown/podman-run.1.md

 Example: **--device=/dev/sdc:/dev/xvdc:rwm**.

+Note: if _host_device_ is a symbolic link then it will be resolved first.
+The container will only store the major and minor numbers of the host device.

 Note: if the user only has access rights via a group, accessing the device from inside a rootless container will fail.
 The **crun**(1) runtime offers a workaround for this by adding the option **--annotation run.oci.keep_original_groups=1**.